 The key to giving students autonomy in your classroom is giving choices.
 Even simple things like allowing students to choose how they complete an assignment can increase buy-in.
 TeacherMade makes it easy to adapt an assignment to fit a variety of learning styles.

 Often students lose motivation because they don’t feel competent in the digital classroom.
 It can be something as basic as not feeling comfortable on the online learning platforms.
 You can change this as a Teacher.
-Before introducing any new forms of technology, teach your students how to use it.
+Before introducing any new forms of technology, teach your students how to use them.
 TeacherMade offers sound clips that can be attached to any assignment.
 This way, you can coach your students with your actual voice.
 Teacher Maria G. explains how she incorporates these into her online digital assignments:

 “The sound bites were a hit with them because they were able to hear instructions read to them.
 This meant that they were more independent.
 The reason I decided to add in the sound bites was mainly that they were not readers and a lot of the time there was no one available during the Google Meet to assist them with their work.
 I would read out the instruction to the entire class with examples of what was expected, but often there were students that either was distracted or came late to class and didn’t hear the instruction.
 Instead of me re-reading the instruction over and over, I would direct them to the sound bite first.
 Then if after they heard the sound bite, they needed an explanation, I would then assist them.
 This saved my voice so much.”